 This course will be exciting, connecting political ideas with real-world realities.
 Students will be assessed through tests, short papers, various assignments, and class discussion.
 We will meet every week for lecture/class discussion.
 We will use Canvas as our course platform (password protected).
 Additionally, we will have a time to meet to discuss current affairs and developing news in our key countries.
 Throughout the year we will have guest speakers, who will come to talk to us about real life experiences in these countries.

 Live Lecture: There is a weekly class for 60 minutes (sometimes a bit longer).
-Classes will be held at times set based on the needs of the class.
-(I will do my best to pick a time that suits everyone).
-These classes are also recorded and class is not mandatory.
+Classes will be held on Tuesdays at 10:00-11:00 AM (or a wee bit longer) EST. These classes are also recorded and class is not mandatory.
 We will also meet to discuss current events on a regular basis.

-Instructor Qualifications: I am a retired Lt Col from the United States Air Force, serving over 20 years on both active duty and the reserve.
+I am a retired Lt Col from the United States Air Force, serving over 20 years on both active duty and the reserve.
 My duties included both US and overseas locations.
 I have a BA in Political Science from the University of Minnesota, and an MA in International Relations from St. Mary's University (San Antonio, TX).
 Additionally I am a graduate of Air Command and Staff College, Maxwell AFB, AL, and a graduate of the Centurion Program (intensive worldview study led by Chuck Colson now called the Colson Fellows program) in Lansdowne, VA and am a Colson Fellow.
 I still serve the Air Force Academy as a liaison in the state of PA; as well as serve on a board for our local congressman, nominating students to our federal academies.
-I have taught numerous courses over the years.
-I am passionate about International relations and politics and love to teach and interact with students.
+I have taught numerous courses over the years and am passionate about International Relations and US Government and Politics and love to teach and interact with students.
 I locally serve in elected positions as well on some non-profit boards.
-I have worked with educational foundations to improve AP curriculum.
-This is my fourth year teaching for PA Homeschoolers.
-I have consulted with national educational firms and developed curriculum that is currently being used by a national company for this course in public schools.
+I have worked with educational foundations to improve AP curriculum in the past and this is my ninth year teaching for PA Homeschoolers.
+I have consulted with a national educational firm and developed curriculum that is currently being used by a national company for this course in public schools.
 I am a graduate of the Ann Anstine leadership series: Excellence in Public Service in the state of PA (completed in 2018).
 I have been married for 28 years and Eric and I have four children with one still at home.
 I feel exceedingly blessed to be teaching the next generation.

 Click here to open or download an application to this class (Microsoft Word document)